-Unlike encaustic painting where you must heat the wax to make it fluid enough to paint with, cold wax is made with wax, solvent and resin so that it stays creamy and can be mixed with paint or pigment powders without heating.
+Unlike encaustic painting where you must heat the wax to make it fluid enough to paint with, cold wax is made with wax and a solvent (and sometimes a resin or oil) so that it stays creamy and can be mixed with paint or pigment powders without heating.
 There are a few makes of cold wax mediums that each have their own characteristics that will affect how each mixes with paint and the type of marks you can get.
 Zest-it, the maker of the famous low-odour citrus solvent, has just created their own Zest-It Cold Wax Medium with its own particular colour, texture and odour.

 Nicki Heenan is one of UK’s top specialist cold wax painters and has over 15 year’s experience working with cold wax.
 She is a well-respected landscape artist and popular tutor.
 We asked Nicki to try the new Zest-it Cold Wax Medium and give us her feedback.